-Even with all the tools in technical analysis there is no sure way to tell how a price channel will develop, or when a breakout will occur.
-Nevertheless there are some clues that we can use to understand what is going on and so have a more profitable trading system.
+Nevertheless there are some clues that we can use to understand what is going on and so have a better chance of making a profit.

 There are certain flags that we can use to predict when a breakout may be building and the direction that breakout is likely to take.
-These can be used together with a fundamental perspective.
+These can be used together with other insights such as fundamentals.

 Which Price Channels are “Reliable”?

 The easiest starting point is to draw all of the nearby support and resistance levels.
-With Metatrader this can be done with a price channel indicator.
-Alternatively you can draw them in by hand.
-The advantage of using an indicator is that it’s less open to subjective interpretation.
+With Metatrader this can be done easily with a price channel indicator.
+While you can draw them in by hand, the advantage of using an indicator is that it’s less open to interpretation.

-When analysing a chart for “suitable channels” to trade, you need at least two or three bounces to define the support and resistance lines.
+When analysing a chart for “suitable channels” to trade, it is best to use at least two or three bounces to define the support and resistance lines.
 If the channel forms on support and resistance that is already established, that can add some extra confidence on the range holding out.

 A lot of traders wait for nearly perfect patterns to form before getting involved.
 But text book patterns that look “obvious” are few and far between.
 They’re also not the easiest to trade.

 Remember for every transaction in forex there has to be a counterparty taking the other side.
-Where the crowd is trading predominantly on one side and expecting a certain outcome, the market makers are usually taking opposite positions.
-This soon unravels, as dealers try to unwind their positions.
-So the market reaction is the opposite direction to that expected.
+Where the crowd is trading on one side and expecting a certain outcome, sophisticated traders are usually taking opposite positions.

 How to Read a Price Channel Breakout